teq-niq/pingfed-automation/Setup.md

 The improvment areas are :
 - Caching of jwks and the introspection.
 - use of refresh token.
+Could be done in different ways.
+Steering away from it for now.
 ##### Click on the "Try" link -(Client credentials grant flow).
 It should take you to another access token via client credentials grant flow.
 If all worked correctly congrats.